Australia’s deputy leader is fined for not wearing a mask as country battles delta variant outbreak

 On Sunday, two naked sunbathers were startled by a deer and ran into a forest, where they became lost and required a helicopter rescue.
 The rendezvous cost them 1,000 Australian dollars (about $750) each in fines for breaking public health orders prohibiting residents of greater Sydney from traveling beyond the city limits.

-Police also issued a $5,000 fine to a tour operator Monday who took three busloads of tourists to a zoo in western New South Wales, at least 76 of whom were not permitted to travel outside the Sydney region under the current public health order.
+Police on Monday also fined a tour operator who took three busloads of visitors to a zoo in western New South Wales, at least 76 of whom were not permitted to travel outside the Sydney region.
 Zoo staff refused to allow the passengers off the buses, and police were called.

 Read more: